 Promotional 0% interest durations on balance transfer credit cards vary greatly, but can last for some months, giving you more time to clear your balance.

-That’s why it’s good to have an idea of your credit rating before you apply.
+It’s always a good to have an idea of your credit rating before you apply.
 Follow these tips to make sure your credit score is as healthy as it can be:

-- Don’t apply for multiple credit cards in a short space of time
+- Don’t apply for multiple credit cards in a short space of time.

-- Stay on top of other borrowing and don’t miss or make late payments
+- Stay on top of other borrowing and don’t miss or make late payments.

-- Register on the electoral roll and install a landline (if you haven’t already)
+- Register on the electoral roll.

 For more information on improving your credit score, take a look at our guide.